vincenzosuraci/hassio_meross_sensor_switch/README.md

 However, refer to [Alberto Geniola](https://github.com/albertogeniola/MerossIot) for the full compatibility list.

-The custom-component will discover the Meross devices associated to your Meross account and will add switches and sensors (measuring the electricity: power, voltage and current) in Home Assistant as shown below:
+The custom-component will discover the Meross devices associated to your Meross account and will add switches and sensors (measuring the electricity: power, voltage and current) in HA as shown below:

 - Example of switches (labels are in Italian):<br/>
 <img src="res/switches.png" alt="Switches" />